ekwutosi/SCA-Cloud-School-Application/README.md

 ![image](https://user-images.githubusercontent.com/56696638/125692113-df3cf340-84ae-4147-8909-df7364eff480.png)

-I Commit these changes to the repo into a branch called feature and Merged feature branch to the start branch ( do not delete the feature branch)
+I Committed these changes to the repo into a branch called feature and Merged feature branch to the start branch ( do not delete the feature branch)

 ![image](https://user-images.githubusercontent.com/56696638/125693469-0ef9e14b-818d-4535-a877-59dffab3664b.png)